LoginRadius/engineering-portal/content/Why-is-MFA-important/index.md

 The consumer verifies the device's identity using Biometric factors like a Fingerprint, Eye scan, Facial recognition, or Voice recognition on the device.
 This is mostly used in mobile applications for authenticating the consumers on smartphones with biometric verification capability.

-LoginRadius supports various forms of biometric authentication e.g. TouchID.
+LoginRadius supports various forms of biometric authentication e.g. [TouchID](https://www.loginradius.com/docs/libraries/mobile-sdk-libraries/ios-library/#touchid10).
 You can leverage Any third-party biometric services to provide secondary forms of authentication to consumers.
-Please see [https://www.loginradius.com/docs/libraries/mobile-sdk-libraries/ios-library/#touchid10](https://www.loginradius.com/docs/libraries/mobile-sdk-libraries/ios-library/#touchid10)  for more information.

 **Pros:** It is complicated to hack biometrics.